 Hypothalamic-pituitary tumors can cause central hypothyroidism by compression of the hypothalamus or pituitary, which results in a decrease in TRH or TSH secretion, or by disrupting signalling between the hypothalamus and pituitary.
 Other causes of central hypothyroidism include lymphocytic hypophysitis, Sheehan syndrome, traumatic brain injury, subarachnoid hemorrhage, and infiltrative disorders.
 Patients with central hypothyroidism frequently have other pituitary hormone deficiencies.

 The clinical features, diagnosis, and treatment of central hypothyroidism will be reviewed here.
 The approach to patients with primary, subclinical, and congenital hypothyroidism is reviewed separately.
-(See "Diagnosis of and screening for hypothyroidism" and "Treatment of hypothyroidism" and "Subclinical hypothyroidism" and "Clinical features and detection of congenital hypothyroidism" and "Treatment and prognosis of congenital hypothyroidism".)
+(See "Diagnosis of and screening for hypothyroidism in nonpregnant adults" and "Treatment of hypothyroidism" and "Subclinical hypothyroidism" and "Clinical features and detection of congenital hypothyroidism" and "Treatment and prognosis of congenital hypothyroidism".)

 Central hypothyroidism is a rare cause of hypothyroidism, estimated to occur in 1:20,000 to 1:80,000 in the general population .
 The causes of central hypothyroidism are the same as the causes of hypopituitarism (table 1) [2,3].
 (See "Causes of hypopituitarism".)